Ice Man: You can be my wingman any time.

 - Ace Combat: Assault Horizon: Josť "Guts" Gutierrez

 - Ace Combat Infinity: Omega.
-Kei "Edge" Nagase return as wingman to John "Slash" Harvard.
+Kei "Edge" Nagase (or rather, her "real-world" counterpart) returns as a wingman to John "Slash" Harvard (ditto).

 - Star Fox has Peppy, Slippy, and Falco as your wingmen for (almost) every mission in the original SNES game and Star Fox 64, though they tend to be the ones needing assistance, and if they get shot down in the original, they're gone for good (in 64 they just sit out the next mission for repairs).
 In Adventures, you're only in the Arwing between missions and for the final boss, and only for the latter do you get a wingman to help, while Assault goes back to having three wingmen each level, though Peppy is your Mission Control, and Krystal instead takes his place as a wingman.
 In Command, you control all of the characters yourself, and in the unreleased SNES sequel, you pick two characters to play as, switching between them at will.

-- The FreeSpace series features wingman who manage to be red shirts without being useless.
+- The FreeSpace series features wingmen who manage to be red shirts without being useless.
 Issuing proper orders to them can sometimes make a difficult mission much easier.